 In the late 1970s, Jack Reilly broke into the Los Angeles art scene with geometric abstract paintings that depicted light, color, and illusive pictorial space, within a shaped-canvas format.
 A subsequent series of museum and gallery exhibitions led to him being recognized as an original artist of the Abstract Illusionism movement, and one of the foremost artists working in shaped canvas today.
 Known for his complex structures, elegant visual systems, and meticulous technique, these works are executed in acrylic polymers with the more recent pieces incorporating metallic pigments in an acrylic base.
 The artwork displayed on this page represents a current and historical overview of Reilly's abstract paintings.

-Additional information regarding prices is available upon request.
-Commissioned work based on previous painting styles are available.
+Additional information regarding artwork availability and price is available upon request.
+Commissioned work requests will be considered.